-How does a real estate entrepreneur differ from an ordinary investor?
+So how does a real estate entrepreneur differ from an ordinary investor?
 And what specific characteristics do they possess?

 “The Entrepreneur is the visionary in us.
 The dreamer.
 The energy behind every human activity.
 The imagination that sparks the fire of the future.
-The catalyst for change,” says Michael E. Gerber in his book, The E-Myth.
+The catalyst for change” says Michael E. Gerber in his book, The E-Myth.

 The investor, on the other hand, is typically in the beginning stages of real estate.
-They have the desire to succeed, but are primarily focused on the day-to-day tasks of getting their business up and running.
+They have the desire to succeed but are primarily focused on the day-to-day tasks of getting their business up and running.
 While the entrepreneur envisions the bigger picture, the investor is concentrating on individual pieces when starting out.

 Top 4 Characteristics Of A Great Real Estate Entrepreneur

 Becoming a real estate entrepreneur doesn’t happen overnight.
 It’s a continuous process that requires daily use and attention.
 That said, there are several ways for investors to become a real estate entrepreneur.
 Here are four:

 Far and away, the most important quality a real estate entrepreneur has is the right mindset.
 This intangible quality is a key building block in success, whether in real estate or business, as this mentality to never stop learning or pushing forward is vital to overcoming challenges and obstacles.
 A real estate mindset is the x-factor between entrepreneurs and investors.

 When first starting out in real estate, you will not be an expert by any means.
-But with the right mindset, including desire for continual learning and improvements, investors can better position themselves moving forward.
-Remember that an entrepreneur mindset is not an inborn characteristic — it’s an individually learned behavior that gets stronger with use.
+But with the right mindset, including the desire for continual learning and improvements, investors can better position themselves moving forward.
+Remember that an entrepreneurial mindset is not an inborn characteristic — it’s an individually learned behavior that gets stronger with use.
 As an investor, your attitude and the set of beliefs you adopt will be essential to getting your business off the ground.

 Along with the mindset, the next step to becoming a real estate entrepreneur is educating yourself on the topic.
 A proper real estate education can provide a solid foundation for investors to build off of, including a working knowledge of the industry as well as the insight to see if they’re headed in the right direction.
 In addition, a real estate education can help investors mitigate risks, produce more opportunities, earn a better return on investment, and even establish a more efficient network of contacts.

 To get started, investors should begin the following:

-- Examine Your Needs: By taking the time to evaluate yourself, investor will ultimately have a checklist of what their business needs.
+Examine Your Needs: By taking the time to evaluate yourself, investors will ultimately have a checklist of what their business needs.
 Whether it’s more financing or networking opportunities, once a real estate investor identifies the areas of their business that need improvement, they can begin recruiting the talent to fill the voids.

 Wake Up Early: When it comes to running a business, there will never be enough time in the day.
 But rising early and taking advantage of the power of mornings can provide significant benefits to investors, including setting the tone and attitude for the rest of the day.
 Ben Franklin said it best, “Early to bed and early to rise, makes a man healthy, wealthy and wise.”<

 Visualize Success & Talk To Yourself: The defining trait of a real estate entrepreneur is their ability to see the big picture.
 That said, visualizing success is a fundamental habit that investors should undertake.
-This mentality aims to not only set goals, but envision how you intend to achieve it.
+This mentality aims to not only set goals but envision how you intend to achieve it.
 Additionally, the practice of self-talk can help investors to visualize success, as this practice is used to build confidence and boost willpower.

-- Always Be Networking: The last daily habit for investors is networking.
+Always Be Networking: The last daily habit for investors is networking.
 As an up-and-coming investor, you are going to encounter many different types of people along the way.
 While some may turn out to be nothing more than friends, it’s important to always be building your database of real estate contacts, which can be the most valuable part of your real estate lead generation.